-This Neighbourhood Plan covers the whole of Maids Moreton civil parish (Plan 1).
-The Neighbourhood Area was designated by Aylesbury Vale District Council on 10 September 2012.
+This Neighbourhood Plan covers the whole of Maids Moreton Civil Parish (Plan 1).
+The Neighbourhood Area was designated by Aylesbury Vale District Council in June 2016.

 The Plan is based on evidence and also engagement and consultation with local people.
 This highlighted a need to respond creatively and constructively to the challenges of sustainable development in the twenty-first century.
 The Plan supports proportionate and sustainable growth to meet local need, but also maintains the village's identity as a distinct community and protects the historic and natural environments.